goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 This is a fabulous [blog](https://towardsdatascience.com/sentencepiece-tokenizer-demystified-d0a3aac19b15/) on the topic, it explains everything along with the implementation code.
 Consider checking it out.

+"""
+SentencePiece addresses the fact that not all languages use spaces to separate words.
+Instead, SentencePiece treats the input as a raw input stream which includes the space in the set of characters to use.
+Then it can use the Unigram algorithm to construct the appropriate vocabulary.
+"""

+"""
+All tokenization algorithms described so far have the same problem: It is assumed that the input text uses spaces to separate words.
+However, not all languages use spaces to separate words.
+One possible solution is to use language specific pre-tokenizers, e.g. XLM uses a specific Chinese, Japanese, and Thai pre-tokenizer.
+To solve this problem more generally, SentencePiece: A simple and language independent subword tokenizer and detokenizer for Neural Text Processing (Kudo et al., 2018) treats the input as a raw input stream, thus including the space in the set of characters to use.
+It then uses the BPE or unigram algorithm to construct the appropriate vocabulary.

+The XLNetTokenizer uses SentencePiece for example, which is also why in the example earlier the "▁" character was included in the vocabulary.
+Decoding with SentencePiece is very easy since all tokens can just be concatenated and "▁" is replaced by a space.

+All transformers models in the library that use SentencePiece use it in combination with unigram.
+Examples of models using SentencePiece are ALBERT, XLNet, Marian, and T5.
+"""

 ### BERT